 The Council leases investment properties and a portion of land and buildings.
-Rental income is recognised on a straight line basis over the lease term.
+Rental revenue is recognised on a straight-line basis over the lease term.

 Finance leases transfer to the Council (as lessee) substantially all the risks and rewards of ownership of the leased asset.
 Initial recognition of a finance lease results in an asset and liability being recognised at amounts equal to the lower of the fair value of the leased property or the present value of the minimum lease payments.

 The finance charge is released to surplus or deficit over the lease period and the capitalised values are amortised over the shorter of the lease term and the useful life of the leased item.

 A provision for employee benefit liabilities (holiday leave, long service leave and retirement gratuities) is recognised as a liability when benefits are earned but not paid.

 Holiday leave includes: annual leave, long service leave (qualified for), statutory time off in lieu and ordinary time off in lieu.
 Annual leave is calculated on an actual entitlement basis in accordance with section 21(2) of the Holidays Act 2003.

 Retirement gratuities are calculated on an actuarial basis based on the likely future entitlements accruing to employees, after taking into account years of service, years to entitlement, the likelihood that employees will reach the point of entitlement, and other contractual entitlements information.

 Other contractual entitlements